kubeflow/training-operator/README.md

 The TfJob operator will create a service named **tensorboard-$RUNTIME_ID** for your job.
-You can connect to it using the Kubernetes API Server porxy as follows
+You can connect to it using the Kubernetes API Server proxy as follows

 Start the K8s proxy
 ```